 In the letter’s concluding paragraphs, Silver stressed the exceptionality of the Exodus affair: The State Department typically moves swiftly when the rights of American citizens are trampled by foreign governments, but not so in the case of the Exodus.
 This time, according to Silver, the State Department was being passive and doing nothing in face of the British government’s gross violation of international rights.
 This situation was a source of great concern for the American public generally, and particularly among those American citizens represented by Silver.

 Notably, moral arguments regarding the fate of Holocaust survivors on board the Exodus did not serve as a key theme in the arguments formulated by Akzin and Silver for the latter’s letter to the Secretary of State.
-They chose a distinct line of argument that differs significantly from the core Zionist argument regarding the Exodus incident, focusing instead on international legal issues and the harm inflicted on American crewmembers rather than the refugees.
+They chose a distinct line of argument that differed significantly from the core Zionist argument regarding the Exodus incident, focusing instead on international legal issues and the harm inflicted on American crewmembers rather than the refugees.

 Some days later, on August 6, 1947, the State Department issued its response, with Henry S. Villard, acting director of the Division of Near Eastern and African Affairs, answering on behalf of the Secretary of State.
 The letter opened by citing the British government’s response to the incident, the gist of which was that the action against the Exodus had taken place in the territorial waters of Palestine in response to an illegal immigration operation, and that the British seizure was met with violent resistance, which resulted in injuries and fatalities.
 The British response was presented verbatim, without any commentary or opinion on the part of the State Department’s representative.
 The letter then went on to cite a report from the American consulate in Jerusalem, according to which only one of the American crewmembers had sought the consulate’s assistance, and that person was already on his way from Palestine to the United States as a result of action taken by the consulate in Jerusalem.
 None of the other American citizens had sought the consulate’s assistance, although they had been informed that the American Consul’s representatives were prepared to act on their behalf.
 The letter’s author was essentially drawing a categorical distinction between individual cases in which the State Department takes action on behalf of American citizens – which it does proactively – and the Department’s rejection of Silver’s demand that it conduct an extensive diplomatic campaign against Britain: